lter/deims/README.md

 * `cd deims`
 * `drush make build-deims.make '/path/to/your-site/www' --prepare-install --contrib-destination=profiles/deims`

+At this point, it is advisable you visit your installed DEIMS profile using the browser to complete the install.
+There are some configuration steps that are best deal with when using the UI wizard (as oppossed to `drush si deims`)

 ### Rebuilding an existing site ###

 ### NOTE: Rebuilding has not been implemented yet. ##